choishingwan/PRSice/docs/command_detail.md

 - `--print-snp`

     Print all SNPs that remains in the analysis after clumping is performed.
-For PRSet, `Y` indicate the SNPs falls within the gene set of interest and `N` otherwise.
-If only PRSice is performed, a single "gene set" called "Base" will be indicated with all entries marked as `Y`
+For PRSet, `1` indicate the SNPs falls within the gene set of interest and `0` otherwise.
+If only PRSice is performed, a single "gene set" called "Base" will be indicated with all entries marked as `1`

 - `--seed` | `-s`